Temple Entry Proclamation

 The proclamation was a milestone in the history of Travancore and Kerala.
-Today, Temple Entry Proclamation Day is considered to be a social reformation day by the Government of Kerala.
+Temple Entry Proclamation Day is considered to be a social reformation day by the Government of Kerala.

 History

-Following the campaign to introduce social reform in Travancore inspired by the teachings of Narayana Guru and others, a deputation of six leaders appointed by the Harijan Sevak Sangh toured the princely state to obtain support from caste Hindus for so called untouchable people to be allowed to enter state-operated temples.
+Following the campaign to introduce social reform in Travancore inspired by the teachings of Narayana Guru and others, a deputation of six leaders appointed by the Harijan Sevak Sangh toured the princely state to obtain support from caste Hindus for the backward castes to be allowed to enter state-operated temples.

 Vaikom Satyagraha

-According to historian Romila Thapar, protests in 1924–25 against the prohibition of untouchables using a public road near a temple in Vaikom were a significant precursor to the temple entry movement.
-Known as the Vaikom Satyagraha, the protests sought equal rights of access in areas previously restricted to members of upper castes.
+According to historian Romila Thapar, protests in 1924–25 against the prohibition of Dalits using a public road near a temple in Vaikom were a significant precursor to the temple entry movement.
+Known as the Vaikom Satyagraha, it involved the leadership of Mahatma Gandhi.
+The protests sought equal rights of access in areas previously restricted to members of forward castes.
 The protests expanded to become a movement seeking rights of access to the interior of the temples themselves.
-These peaceful protests inspired the future 'it widely criticized that Temple Entry Declaration was done in order to prevent lower caste people converting in mass to Christianity.
-The then Travancore rulers feared that if Hindu majority is lost in the country, it will be difficult for them to manage.'satyagrahas of Mahatma Gandhi.
+These peaceful protests inspired the future, it widely criticized that Temple Entry Declaration was done in order to prevent backward caste people from converting in mass to Christianity.
+The then-Travancore rulers feared that if the Hindu majority is lost in the country, it will be difficult for them to manage.